 Clearing Apps on iTunes

 This is something that I got only recently.
 In iTunes 11, you could remove apps from iTunes and that will still not affect the apps on your iPhone/iPad or any iDevice that you sync through iTunes.
-Which is great because you can clear a lot of app data from your computer and still be on the safe zone.
-(Read this for clarity)
+Which is great because you can clear a lot of app data from your computer and still be in the safe zone.

 Again, just to be sure, clear apps from iTunes library.
 If you are still unsure, do this without connecting your iDevice to the computer.